 The Peer-to-Peer program brings some of the nation’s most talented student jazz musicians into under-resourced public schools across America.
 The student mentors lead live performances and demonstrations of key jazz concepts, discussions on the history and cultural significance of jazz, and inspiring rehearsals and workshops with the host schools’ jazz bands and choral groups.
 The Institute conceived this initiative around the simple but powerful concept that students are often more receptive and learn more effectively when their “teachers” are young people their own age.
-Since launching in 2006, Institute Peer-to-Peer tours have impacted more than 150,000 students.
+Since launching in 2006, Institute Peer-to-Peer tours have directly impacted more than 250,000 students.
 With the recent addition of Delaware and Wisconsin, the program has visited schools in 42 U.S. states.

 Students from Coast-to-Coast

 Over the course of the two weeklong tours, students selected from the Institute’s National Performing Arts High Schools programs in Baltimore, Chicago, Dallas, Denver, Houston, Los Angeles, New Orleans and Washington, D.C. performed and taught alongside renowned trumpeter and Peabody Institute professor Sean Jones, acclaimed Kansas City vocalist Lisa Henry and GRAMMY Award-winning saxophonist Bobby Watson at schools in Dover and Wilmington, DE and Milwaukee, WI.
 The members of the Institute’s National Peer-to-Peer Jazz Quintet for the Delaware tour included trumpeter Loren Littlejohn (18) from Dallas; tenor saxophonist Leo Milano (17) from Chicago; pianist José André Montaño (16) from Washington, DC; bassist Camara Dupree (16) from New Orleans; and drummer Matthew Fu (18) from Houston.
-For the Wisconsin tour, the Quintet consisted of Ebban Dorsey (17) from Baltimore; trombonist Melvin Nimtz (18) from New Orleans; pianist Nathan Tatsuta (15) from Santa Ana, CA; bassist Kenny Haddox (17) from Dallas; and drummer JJ Mazza (17) from Denver.
+For the Wisconsin tour, the Quintet consisted of Ebban Dorsey (17) from Baltimore; trombonist Melvin Nimtz (18) from New Orleans; pianist Nathan Tatsuta (15) from Santa Ana, CA; bassist Jack Rota (18) from Dallas; and drummer JJ Mazza (17) from Denver.

 Each school visit included an assembly program for the entire student body, followed by in-depth peer-to-peer instruction with students in the school’s music program.
 The interactive presentations included opportunities for student musicians from each host school to showcase their skills alongside the Institute band.